CountKrampus/kick/README.md

 - Nuke (deletes and remakes chat channel)
 - Admin (for certain servers, allows you to give Admin to people)
 - Mod (for certain servers, allows you to give Mod to people)
+- Poll/Vote (Figured staff could use this more then normal users)

 Fun Commands;
 - Dice (rolls a 20 sided die)